FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/Installer_reference/_index.md

 ## About Axway Installer

 The Axway Installer is an installation program for uniform and consistent installation of Axway products.
-The installer is used to install, configure, update, and uninstall <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+The installer is used to install, configure, update, and uninstall {{< SecureTransport/componentshortname  >}}.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> <span class="mc-variable axway_variables.Component_Version variable">5.5</span> uses Axway Installer version 4.10.6 SP7.
+{{< SecureTransport/componentshortname  >}} {{< SecureTransport/componentversion  >}} uses Axway Installer version 4.10.6 SP7.

 ## Installer modes